IKEA to move to clean energy by 2020, protect forests

 “We are a little under half-way in terms of investments” to the 2015 goal, said Steve Howard, chief sustainability officer.
 The company would also halve its greenhouse gas emissions from its operations by 2015, from 2010 levels.

-By 2020 IKEA would grow at least as many trees as it uses to make products such as beds or cupboards.
+By 2020 IKEA, one of the world’s top users of wood, will grow at least as many trees as it uses to make products such as beds or cupboards.
 Already, IKEA says it does not take wood from natural tropical forests, such as in the Amazon or the Congo basins.

-By 2017 it would buy 10 million cubic meters of wood - half the projected total for that year and four times current amounts - from sources such as those certified by the non-profit Forest Stewardship Council.

-Environmentalists backed the shift, in comments distributed by IKEA.
+Environmentalists backed the shift.
 John Sauven, head of Greenpeace UK, said it “puts IKEA at the forefront of leading companies” trying to transform their businesses in the face of environmental threats.

+Mark Kenber, head of the UK-based Climate Group think-tank, said IKEA’s plan was a roadmap to a “clean industrial revolution” and urged other businesses to follow.

-Greenpeace UK confirmed Sauven’s comments, and IKEA said other environmental experts had praised the strategy, including the WWF conservation organization and the UK-based Climate Group think-tank.
+Both Kenber and Greenpeace confirmed the remarks, provided by IKEA.
+The firm said other environmental experts had praised the strategy, including the WWF conservation organisation.

 Many companies, from chip maker Intel Corp to Wal-Mart Stores Inc, are setting green goals and moving towards renewable energy as part of efforts to combat global warming and ensure supplies.